Daniel Pagano

-Daniel Pagano (pronounced "Pah-GAH-noh") (born 1953) is a New York mobster and a caporegime in the Genovese crime family who was involved in a famous gasoline bootlegging racket of the 1980s.
+Daniel Pagano (pronounced "Pah-GAH-noh") (born 1953) is a New York mobster and street boss in the Genovese crime family who was involved in a major gasoline bootlegging racket of the 1980s.

-Born in New York, Pagano is the son of Joseph Pagano, a soldier in the Genovese family.
+Born in New York, Pagano is the son of Joe Pagano, a senior Genovese mobster.
 In 1973, the New York Police Department (NYPD) arrested Daniel Pagano for selling narcotics to undercover officers.
 During the arrest, Pagano was shot in the back by police while leaning against a police car.

 Meeting with Sharpton

 In the early 1980s, Pagano became acquainted with African-American activist Al Sharpton.
 In 1983, Colombo crime family mobster Michael Franzese arranged a meeting with Pagano, Sharpton, and another mob associate (who was an undercover Federal Bureau of Investigation (FBI) agent).
 The meeting was ostensibly about the mob associate asking Sharpton for an introduction to boxing promoter Don King.
 However, during the meeting, the associate unsuccessfully tried to enlist Sharpton's assistance in distributing narcotics.
 After the meeting, the FBI approached Sharpton and allegedly garnered his assistance as an informant against Pagano.
 However, Sharpton denies this claim to this day.